 It seems that more and more these days, we hear about recalls from parts on cars to the ground turkey you just stocked in your fridge.

-If you’re thinking to yourself, “what is a lot number?”
-You’re about to find out.
+If you’re thinking to yourself, “What is a lot number?” you’re about to find out.

 What Is a Lot Number?
+Your Question Answered

 A lot number is an identification number assigned to a certain quantity or group of products from a single manufacturer.
 If you’ve never heard of a lot number before, you may have heard it under a different name.
 It can also be called a batch number, code number, or lot code.

-Many companies are going to have a different way of assigning lot numbers to their products.
-Some of the factors that determine these differentiations can be based on the date, location, expiration date, or a combination of different numbers.
+Many companies will have a different way of assigning lot numbers to their products.
+Some factors that determine these differentiations can be based on the date of manufacture, location, expiration date, or a combination of different numbers.
 However, one thing that won’t change is that a lot number is a unique group of digits applicable to that specific group of products.

 Why Is It Important?